Siri Carpenter: The Open Notebook

 In 2010 Carpenter co-founded The Open Notebook (TON), a science journalism non-profit organization, magazine and publisher, with Jeanne Erdmann, a health science journalist.
 Carpenter is president and editor-in-chief; Erdmann is vice president, secretary, and editor-at-large.
 Gary Price of Library Journal said The Open Notebook "provides unique tools and resources to help science journalists at all experience levels hone their craft".

 National Association of Science Writers

 Carpenter was vice president of the National Association of Science Writers (NASW), 2016–2018, and was elected to a two-year term as president in 2018.
 NASW is "...a community of journalists, authors, editors, producers, public information officers, students and people who write and produce material intended to inform the public about science, health, engineering, and technology".

 Publications

 Books

 In 2007, Carpenter and Karen Huffman wrote the textbook, Visualizing Psychology.
 A second edition was published 2010, and Wiley published the third edition in 2012.

 In 2020, TON published The Craft of Science Writing: Selections from The Open Notebook, edited by Carpenter.
 Jonathan Wai wrote in Psychology Today, "...a new book edited by distinguished science writer Siri Carpenter seeks to illuminate The Craft of Science Writing by collecting numerous perspectives from science writers themselves about how to improve their own craft of science writing."

+In 2024, a second, expanded edition of The Craft of Science Writing: Selections from The Open Notebook was published by the University of Chicago Press.